 Senator Crisco has also served as a member of several task forces and study groups.
-His present and past appointments include: Jobs for the Future Task Force, Naugatuck Valley Economic Study, Revenue Services Small and Medium Sized Users Committee, the Governor’s Federal Funds Advisory Committee, Uncompensated Care Task Force, and the State Planning and Conservation Commission.
-He also serves on the Executive Committee of the National Conference of Insurance Legislators.
+His present and past appointments include: Jobs for the Future Task Force, Naugatuck Valley Economic Study, State Commission on Capitol Preservation and Restoration, Revenue Services Small- and Medium-Sized Users Committee, the Governor’s Federal Funds Advisory Committee, Uncompensated Care Task Force, and the State Planning and Conservation Commission.
+Senator Crisco also serves on the Executive Committee of the National Conference of Insurance Legislators.

 Senator Crisco’s legislative accomplishments include passage of his Investment Tax Credit, ConnPACE COLA, Deployment Center, Corridor Zone, and Diabetes Coverage bills.
 Additionally, Senator Crisco was proud to work successfully to obtain key funding for the refurbishment of the Sterling Opera House in Derby, a project that will help to spark redevelopment efforts both in Derby and throughout the Valley, as well as other important projects such as the expansion of the Ansonia Nature Center and the enhancement of the Bethany Historical Society.

-In August 1998, Senator Crisco served as honorary chairman of Connecticut’s first “Family Day,” which is now an annual event that celebrated its 13th anniversary in September, 2010.
+In August 1998, Senator Crisco served as honorary chairman of Connecticut’s first “Family Day,” which is now an annual event.
 “Family Day” promotes the virtues of family and parenting by setting aside a day each year for families to spend together.